dkopko/klox/memory-bank/activeContext.md

 - Leveraging cb's optimized structmap_amt implementation for object lookups
 - Exploring improvements to the deriveMutableObjectLayer() process for frequently modified objects
 - Investigating potential improvements to the region management strategy

+### RCBP<> Pointer Caching Strategy

+The Rewritable Continuous Buffer Pointer (RCBP<>) template is a critical safety mechanism:
+- Core Purpose: Handles pointer invalidation when Mutator thread resizes the continuous buffer
+- Implementation:
+  * RCBP instances on each thread form their own thread-local linked list
+  * When Mutator resizes buffer (via cb_resize/cb_grow/cb_shrink), traverses its list to update cached pointers
+  * Lists are thread-local to prevent interference between Mutator and GC threads
+  * Only Mutator thread ever exercises its list since only Mutators can cause buffer resizes
+- GC Thread Usage:
+  * GC operates only in pre-allocated regions
+  * Never needs to resize the buffer
+  * Therefore GC's cached pointers never need rewriting
+- This linked list design ensures every cached pointer is properly updated when memory layout changes, maintaining system reliability

 ### Memory Sizing Considerations